Regain Your Future Through An Expungement

 Understanding Indiana Expungement Laws

 Under Indiana law, expungement refers to sealing or permanently removing eligible convictions from an individual’s criminal record.
-This process involves petitioning the courts and presenting a strong case for why expungement should be granted.
+You must petition the courts and present a strong case to convince them to grant expungement.
 When successful, it’s as if the offense never occurred in the eyes of the law.
 An expungement can open new opportunities for employment, housing, education and more by clearing one’s record.

 Offenses Eligible For Criminal Record Expungement

 Many offenses qualify for expungement in the state of Indiana, though the requirements vary.
-Generally, more serious felonies must meet strict time restrictions before expungement can be pursued.
+Applicants must meet strict time restrictions before they can pursue expungement for more serious felonies.
 Factors like the severity of the crime, your age at the time and your subsequent criminal history are all considered.
-In some cases, expungement may not be permitted at all for certain convictions.
+In some cases, the law does not permit expungement at all for certain convictions.

 The Expungement Process In Indiana

-When you hire Rodriguez Law to pursue expungement, we will thoroughly review your records and determine the offenses eligible for removal or sealing.
-We then petition the courts by filing the required paperwork and presenting evidence and arguments for why expungement should be granted based on your specific circumstances.
+When you hire Rodriguez Law Firm, Inc., to pursue expungement, we will thoroughly review your records and determine the offenses eligible for removal or sealing.
+We petition the courts by filing the required paperwork and presenting evidence and arguments to show why they should grant expungement based on your specific circumstances.

 If successful, an expungement results in the court ordering your criminal record to be permanently sealed.
 This means the expunged offense effectively never occurred in the eyes of the law.
 It will no longer appear on background checks or be accessible to potential employers, landlords, etc. However, some limited exceptions may apply to certain licensing bodies or government agencies.